JohanSundstain/Parallel-Calculations/README.md

 # Lab 1
-## On branch main with CMakeLists.txt
+## On branch master with CMakeLists.txt
 ### To compile executable file with array of double in build directory
 1. `cmake .. -D double:BOOL=ON # compile file with array of double`
 ### OR